SonarSource/sonar-text/README.md

 After the change, addition or removal of secret specifications, this script can be run to generate the Java classes that are needed for the inclusion or deletion of these secrets and to update static RSPEC files.

-As we use the enforcer plugin to define a file size of the build, this can lead to test failures after adding new secret specifications.
+As we use the enforcer plugin to define the file size of the build, this can lead to test failures after adding new secret specifications.
 The `<minsize>` and `<maxsize>` can be changed in `sonar-text-plugin/build.gradle.kts` (search for `enforceJarSize`).
 ```shell
 ./secretSpecificationInclusionGenerator.sh